jonathondilworth/detailed-plutus-lecture-notes/2-Lecture-Two.md

 * On-chain Logic is about Validation (can a UTxO be consumed?)
 * Off-chain logic is about initiating transactions that effect the state of any given UTxO for which you hold the required redeemer (think of it somewhat like a key to sign a digital signature, except, it's not..)

-### 2. The Difference: (E)UTxO VS UTxO
+### 2. The Difference: EUTxO VS UTxO

 A simple UTxO model [[1]](#1) usually takes a hash of some form of public key and uses this as the address.
 The redeemer for the UTxO model can then simply derive the public key and then sign the transaction using the paired private key (ensuring they are in fact the person who holds the private key in their wallet; and so a UTxO is consumed by signing the UTxO and a new UTxO is created with inputs and outputs.

 (Extended)UTxOs have a number of address types, one of which is a script addresses.
 At this address a smart contract can exist on-chain that can run arbitrary logic [[2]](#2).

-Transactions that want to consume an (E)UTxO sitting at a script address are validated by a node, the node will run the script and depending on the result of the script (typically TRUE / FALSE, but other more complicated outputs can exist I believe) consumption is permitted or non-permitted.
+Transactions that want to consume an EUTxO sitting at a script address are validated by a node, the node will run the script and depending on the result of the script (typically TRUE / FALSE, but other more complicated outputs can exist I believe) consumption is permitted or non-permitted.

 ### 2.1 Redeemers